Larissa-T/Information_Analytics/Notes on reading week 2.md

  --> page 10: can the type of taggs people use predict their social status because of jargon? see page 14

- --> page 13: everyone tagging acourding to their own requirment and thereby organizing the web:
+ --> page 13: everyone tagging according to their own requirement and thereby organizing the web:
-	isn't that only on the basis that human thinking is to some point equal to everyone? and will that lead to a universal langauge where a basic set of words and meanings on which we all agree on?
+	isn't that only on the basis that human thinking is to some point equal to everyone? and will that lead to a universal language where a basic set of words and meanings on which we all agree on?
 Webspeak

 --> page 14: different levels of tagging: doesn't it reflect user participation on the web where there are about
 	few who are very active and many who are hardly active at all